 3. Seat Belt Problems

-The rear seat belts of the 2021 Audi E Tron may seem perfectly fine upon initial inspection, but they fail to secure the passenger properly in the case of a crash.
+The rear seat belts of the 2021 Audi E Tron may seem perfectly fine upon initial inspection, but they fail to secure the passenger properly in the case of a crash which makes this a bit harder to check for at the local Audi dealership.
 A failure of such a vital safety feature can lead to serious, even fatal, injuries in the event of a crash.

 The mechanism at fault here is the automatic locking retractor which deactivates prematurely.
 Audi had to issue a recall for this problem since it was a severe safety risk.
 Because of the said safety risk, the vehicle failed to comply with Federal Motor Vehicle Safety Standards.